rzmk/commit-helper/README.md

 ## Usage

-To run the tool, simply run `ch` in your terminal.
+To run the tool, simply run `ch` in your terminal:

 ```bash
 ch